 Categories

 One thing that might not have worked so well was letting all those young men go abroad to make their lives away.
 More education and living in cities leads to later and smaller families.
 Now Sweden finds itself short of people and as opened itself up to much immigration.
 The population is still only 10 million with a quarter of those being of immigrant heritage.
 One third of children have at least one foreign born parent.
 With the change lead to the new Somalis and Syrians learning to love gymnastics and skiing or will Sweden have to change to accommodate to what the new folks love?

 Well my drink is empty and I may have another while I brood over my copy of todays stamp being used.
-Come again tomorrow for another story that can be learned from stamp collecting.
+Come again soon for another story that can be learned from stamp collecting.
+First published in 2020.

+Categories